Have a safe T.R.I.P. this winter

 Fill up fuel, check your oil and screen-wash, ensure you're charged

-Running out of fuel is serious and can leave you in a risky situation.
+Running out of fuel is serious and can leave you in a risky situation, especially when the temperature drops.

 Before setting out, check your fuel levels and make sure you have enough to get to your destination.
 Or know where you can stop to fill up.